-In order to protect the confidentiality of the tasks, all direct and indirect contacts and communication between contestants and delegation leaders are prohibited between the moment where tasks for a competition day are presented to the members of the GA and the end of the competition on the following day.
+In order to protect the confidentiality of the tasks, all direct and indirect contacts and communication between contestants and team leaders are prohibited between the moment where tasks for a competition day are presented to the members of the GA and the start of the competition.
 During this period the contestants are not allowed to communicate by any means, direct or indirect, with any member of the GA or anyone who knows the tasks.
 The GA members are not allowed to communicate task-related information to anyone who may not attend GA meetings.
-The contestants, the GA members and anyone else who has had access to the tasks must obey any instructions which restrict their access to specific parts of the IOI venue.

 If a contestant violates the quarantine, the contestant can be subject to disqualification.
 If some other person associated with a national delegation violates the quarantine, then all contestants of that delegation may be subject to disqualification.

-In the competition room, blank paper, writing tools, snacks and water will be provided.
+In the competition room, blank paper, writing tools, snacks and water should be provided by the proctor.
 On the competition days, contestants may not bring anything into the competition rooms, except for the following items under the proviso that they cannot transmit or store any data in electronic or printed format (other than the purpose for which they have been designed):

 - reasonable jewelry,

 - keyboards (without wireless, calculation, and/or programmable functions),

 - mouse (without wireless and/or calculation functions) and mouse pads,

 - English dictionaries,